Table of Contents

 The medications that are used for general anesthesia lead to a respiratory depression.
 There are various procedures with different indications for artificial respiration.

-- Face mask: least invasive procedure used for very short interventions in supine or lithotomy position.
+- Face mask: a least invasive procedure used for very short interventions in supine or lithotomy position.
 Some of the disadvantages of this procedure are the lack of separation of respiratory system and gastrointestinal tract.

 - Laryngeal mask: this mildly invasive procedure makes use of a lens tube with an inflatable mask that is inserted in the throat up to the larynx.
 The air filled mask nestles up against the pharynx and around the epiglottis.
 The mask does not offer a safe aspiration protection, which is why artificial respiration via a larynx mask may only be applied to sober patients.
 The larynx mask is used for surgical interventions on body surface or extremities, ENT- and eye surgery as well as emergency cesarean-section.

 - Endotracheal intubation: Artificial respiration with an endotracheal tube is the safest and most invasive technique.
-The tube is inserted either through the mouth (orotrachial intubation) or the nose (nasotracheal intubation) and ends in the trachea via the glottis.
+The tube is inserted either through the mouth (orotracheal intubation) or the nose (nasotracheal intubation) and ends in the trachea via the glottis.
 One of the advantages of the endotracheal intubation is that the patient is protected from aspiration of foreign bodies (saliva, blood, stomach contents).
 The patient can be attached to a respirator.